-Singapore Airlines KrisFlyer: Spontaneous Escapes for March 2026
+Singapore Airlines KrisFlyer: Spontaneous Escapes for July 2026

-Singapore Airlines has just released its latest KrisFlyer Spontaneous Escapes promotion, offering a 30% discount on award bookings on select Singapore Airlines flights worldwide.
+Singapore Airlines has released its latest KrisFlyer Spontaneous Escapes promotion, offering a 30% discount on award bookings on select Singapore Airlines flights worldwide, along with a parallel list of Scoot routes at a 15% discount.

 As with previous editions, the savings apply to one-way Saver-level award tickets when booked directly with KrisFlyer miles.
+This month’s edition leans the other way from recent cycles: the Singapore Airlines lineup is unusually broad, with mainline China, the Indian subcontinent, Australia, and even Europe all on the menu.

-To take advantage of this discount, book using KrisFlyer miles by March 31, 2026, for travel between April 1–30, 2026.
+To take advantage of this discount, book using KrisFlyer miles by June 30, 2026, for travel between July 1–31, 2026.

 What Are Singapore Airlines KrisFlyer Spontaneous Escapes?

-KrisFlyer Spontaneous Escapes are promotional discounts on Singapore Airlines flights that offer reduced KrisFlyer redemptions on select routes.
+KrisFlyer Spontaneous Escapes are promotional discounts on Singapore Airlines and Scoot flights that offer reduced KrisFlyer redemptions on select routes.
 The class of service and destinations available through the promotion differ each time and are subject to a number of conditions.

-You can book flights at a 30% discount until March 31, 2026, for travel between April 1–30, 2026.
+You can book Singapore Airlines flights at a 30% discount, and Scoot flights at a 15% discount, until June 30, 2026, for travel between July 1–31, 2026.

 As always, blackout dates may apply depending on the route.